GRB 221009A: Spectral signatures based on ALPs candidates

 High energy emission was reported by Fermi-LAT and the Large High Altitude Air Shower Observatory (LHAASO) in the energy range between GeV and TeV.
 The afterglow temporal profile was fitted from Fermi-LAT data as a power law with an index of $1.32\pm 0.05$ \citep{Levan_2023}.
-A search for very-high-energy (VHE) photons with no significant detection from this GRB were performed by the High Altitude Water Cherenkov (HAWC) observatory and the High Energy Stereoscopic System (H.E.S.S.)
-8 and 53 hours after the trigger, respectively, resulting in upperlimits \citep{2023ApJ...946L..27A}.
+A search for very-high-energy (VHE) photons with no significant detection from this GRB was performed by the High Altitude Water Cherenkov (HAWC) observatory and the High Energy Stereoscopic System (H.E.S.S.)
+8 and 53 hours after the trigger, respectively, resulting in flux upper limits \citep{2023ApJ...946L..27A}.
 In particular, the H.E.S.S. upper limit for energies above 650 GeV rules out the inverse Compton scenario, at least at those times, with the X-ray emission as the synchrotron counterpart.
-The Fermi Collaboration has recently published their first results for the light curve using data from Fermi-GBM and Fermi-LAT.
+The Fermi Collaboration has published its first results for the light curve using data from Fermi-GBM and Fermi-LAT.
 The total fluence and isotropic energy between $1-10,000\,\rm{keV}$ derived from the individual time intervals from $t_{0}-2.7\,\rm{s}$ to $t_{0}+1449.5\,\rm{s}$ in the Fermi data are $S=(9.47\pm 0.07)\times 10^{-2}\,\rm{erg}\,\rm{cm^{-2}}$ and $E_{\rm{iso}}= (1.01\pm 0.007)\times 10^{55}\,\rm{erg}$, in accordance with other instruments \citep{2023arXiv230314172L,2023arXiv230300898Y}.

-Fermi-LAT early emission reported a photon with energy of 99.3 GeV at 240 s after GBM trigger \citep{2022GCN.32658....1P} and posterior analysis found the highest photon detected by LAT with 397.7 GeV at 33554 s after GBM trigger \citep{2022GCN.32748....1X} .
+Fermi-LAT early emission reported a photon with energy of 99.3 GeV at 240 s after GBM trigger \citep{2022GCN.32658....1P} and posterior analysis found the highest photon detected by LAT with 397.7 GeV at 33554 s after GBM trigger \citep{2022GCN.32748....1X}.